Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 For the Intel's vector and parallel compiler supplied by NEC machines, it uses the MPI and Scalapack packages.
 But, it needs to rewrite the code on more steps due to exact NEC7s fortran coding.
 The arch.make script is shown as (3) of "arch.make-2", and the modified changes are summarized in "Annual Report of Tanaka and Zempo (2022)" (PDF) of this page.
 All the changes and figures are shown in English, so you may not miss the points.

-The files are already corrected for using siesta-4.1-b4-LX.tar.gz and "arch.make".
+The files are already and strictly corrected to using siesta-4.1-b4-LX.tar.gz and "arch.make".
 It is unzipped, does the shell script, and the "make" step is executed in ~/siesta-4.1-b4-LX/Obj (Ref.
 3).

 The run of CH4 molecules is executed with the vector-parallel computer of 48 + 48 cores (2 jobs)